MPoL-dev/MPoL/docs/developer-documentation.rst

 Contributing tutorials
 ======================

 Like with the `exoplanet <https://docs.exoplanet.codes/en/stable/user/dev/>`_ codebase, MPoL tutorials are written as ``.py`` python files and converted to Jupyter notebooks using `jupytex <https://jupytext.readthedocs.io/en/latest/>`_.
-This practice prevents the MPoL github repository from growing too with bloated Jupyter notebooks filled with evaluated cells.
+This practice prevents the MPoL github repository from growing too bloated from Jupyter notebooks filled with evaluated cells.

 To contribute a new tutorial, we would recommend starting by